tinymce/tinymce-docs/migration-from-4x.md

 | height | The dialog component now uses CSS3 and a predefined `small`, `medium`, and `large` template to specify the dimensions. |
 | width | The dialog component now uses CSS3 and a predefined `small`, `medium`, and `large` template to specify the dimensions. |
 | bodyType | `bodyType` has been merged into the `body` setting.
-| onpostrender | The dialog configuration instead now includes an `initialData` setting for providing the initial state and an api to fetch or update the data.
+| onpostrender | `onpostrender` has been removed for the dialog configuration.
+The dialog configuration now includes an `initialData` setting for providing the initial state and an API to fetch or update the data.
 | url | HTML page dialogs are no longer supported, as such the `url` setting has been removed.

 ##### New settings: